squaremo/rabbit.js/README.md

 In the case of **SUB** and **PUB** sockets, `'persistent'` currently has no effect, but they may nonetheless have the option set.

+Setting this option to `false` using `#setsockopt` means that the messages following will not survive restarts, and any connections made while it is `false` will not persist messages.
+It may be set back to `true` of course, but this will not affect connections made in the meantime.

 See below for what `'persistent'` means in AMQP terms.

 ## Using with servers